mariosotil/river-framework/README.md

 ## What is the River Framework?

 This is an Object-Document Mapper Framework for NoSQL databases in **development stage**.
-You will find a better description at its [website](http://www.riverframework.org).
+You can read about the project at its [website](http://www.riverframework.org).
+Here you will find about the development itself: current and next features, known issues, dependencies, binaries, maven, demos, and, of course, the source code :-)

 ## Features